 That way, when you sit down on Monday morning, there is no mystery about what you need to be doing that day.

 Neuroscience tells us that you may only have a maximum of 3-4 hours of quality work in you a day.
 Having a clear sense of time is a creative performer's best friend.

 Everybody has a different creative cycle.
 I do tests called ‘performance cycles’ where I get people to time how long it takes them to get into flow, how long they can maintain flow, and then how much recovery they need.
 Some people need 30 or even 90 minutes to get into that state.
 Finding out the time you need is crucial for peak creative performance.

 Nutrition is the answer for optimising your brain's health.
 Don’t eat a lot of sugar in order to avoid a sugar crash, and don’t have too much coffee.
 Having foods that are high in fats also help sustain the energy coming from your brain.

 Get a free guide on taking better care of your brain

 Enter your email below to get 10 small habits to build into your everyday routine that are easy as well as weekly braincare tips.

 There is an entire part of the creative process that's intangible.
 If you’re struggling to work, you probably haven't done enough intangible thinking.
-You can’t do it when you’re exhausted, stressed, or in back-to-back meetings.
+You can’t do it when you’re exhausted, under pressure, or in back-to-back meetings.
 That's the type of thinking you do when your brain wanders and you're cooking, gardening, or cleaning.
 Part of the process is to walk away from your computer and find inspiration somewhere else.

 Open a blank document and write 2-3 sentences about what you hope to accomplish.